yashaka/selene/docs/faq/iframes-howto.md

     )
     ```

-!!! note

-    Some examples above and below are formatted and aligned for easier comparison of the corresponding parts of code.
-The additional new lines are added so you can directly see the differences between the examples.
+The performance is kept optimal because via `with` statement we can group actions – then switching to the frame will happen only once before group and once after, not wasting time to re-switch for each action in the group.

-It also has a handy [`_within`][selene.core.query._frame_context._within] decorator to tune PageObject steps to work with iframes:
+### 3. It also has a handy [_within][selene.core.query._frame_context._within] decorator to tune PageObject steps to work with iframes

 === "_within decorator"